 My life in Australia

 I have been living in Australia since 2010, where I hold citizenship.
 In 2014 I was invited by Fr.
 John Dupuche for the cooperation and development of the Interreligious Ashram in Warburton, Victoria.
-Having worked there for a year and a half I moved to another State, but still I continuously support interreligious dialogue, communicate with Fr.
+Having worked there for a year and a half I moved to the Gold Coast, Queensland, but still continuously support interreligious dialogue, communicate with Fr.
 John and discuss Indian scriptures on a regular basis.
 Living in Australia and practicing sadhana, I teach Yoga, aspects of traditional yogic texts, tantric rituals and philosophy of Yoga and Tantra.
 Also, I annually give teachings to my followers in Europe, where they invite me to conduct satsangs.

 Yoga and Tantra